zendesk/demo-snippets/community-roadmap/README.md

-# Community Roadmap for Zendesk Guide
+# Community roadmap for a Zendesk help center

 This project provides a public roadmap feature in Zendesk Guide, where the product roadmap items are driven by community posts.

-The idea is that customers leave feedback and feature requests in the community.
-This tool makes it possible to create a publically visible roadmap where each item in the roadmap has a linked community post.
-Users can vote and comment on the roadmap items simply by voting and commenting in the community.
-As such it is a specialized and curated view into the community.
+Customers can leave feedback and feature requests in a Gather community.
+The tool creates a publicly visible roadmap.
+Each item in the roadmap is linked to a Gather community post.
+Users can vote and comment on the roadmap items by voting and commenting on the linked community post.

 ![Screenshot of a roadmap created with this tool](screenshot.png "Screenshot")